-The Board of the Company comprises Sir Martin Smith (Chairman), Sarah Bates, Jo Dixon, Dr David Holbrook, Samuel D. Isaly, Doug McCutcheon and Humphrey van der Klugt.
-All of these Directors served throughout the year (with the exception of Humphrey van der Klugt) and are non-executive independent Directors, except for Samuel D. Isaly who is deemed not to be independent due to his role at OrbiMed.
+The Board of the Company comprises Sir Martin Smith (Chairman), Sarah Bates, Dr David Holbrook, Samuel D. Isaly, Doug McCutcheon and Humphrey van der Klugt.
+All of these Directors served throughout the year and are independent non-executive Directors, except for Samuel D. Isaly who is deemed not to be independent due to his role at OrbiMed.

-Further information on the Directors can be found on pages 23 and 24.
+Further information on the Directors can be found on pages 26 and 27.